Valerie Turner: Career

 Turner's musical path to the blues started with a music book she purchased that included photographs of scenery from the American south.
 The imagery in the book connected her to her family's southern background in the east coast’s Piedmont region.
-She says, "As I was reading, I was learning about this interesting [blues] music.
-And once I heard it, I really loved it, and I knew that I wanted to play it."
-She taught herself for many years by listening to old vinyl records but, as her interest in country blues music grew, she sought out and found teachers such as Jack Baker and John Cephas. and Woody Mann.
+She taught herself for many years by listening to old vinyl records but, as her interest in country blues music grew, she sought out and found teachers such as Jack Baker, John Cephas, and Woody Mann.
 These mentors assisted Turner in mastering Piedmont style fingerpicking.
-As her interest in blues grew, so did her husband's curiosity.
-Benedict is quoted as saying, "I am an artist, and I had never played an instrument before I met Valerie.
-One day, I picked up a washboard in an antique shop and brought it home as joke."
-Benedict, who comes from Trinidad and Tobago, now plays bones, washboard, and harmonica.
-A senior art director / graphic designer by trade, he designs his own, elaborate musical washboards, and even has his own line of these unique percussion instruments which he calls "Darlington Washboards".
-Benedict taught himself to play bones and studied washboard with both Washboard Chaz from Louisiana, and Newman Taylor Baker who often played with the New York City based Ebony Hillbillies.
-Benedict is quoted as saying, "African Americans didn't always have money for expensive store-bought instruments and, being ingenious, found ways to make music by using common household items like spoons, washtubs, bones, jugs, and washboards.
-I'm just doing my part to continue this tradition.
-As the duo 'Piedmont Blūz'; the duo have been featured in many festivals including the Chicago Blues Festival.
-Internationally, they have performed in Ireland, Germany, Spain, and Israel.
+Her husband Benedict, who comes from Trinidad and Tobago, plays bones, washboard, and harmonica.
+A Senior Art Director / Graphic Designer by trade, he designs elaborate musical washboards and has his own line of these unique percussion instruments called Darlington Washboards.
+Benedict taught himself to play bones and studied washboard with both Washboard Chaz from Louisiana and Newman Taylor Baker who often played with the New York City based Ebony Hillbillies.
+The Piedmont Blūz Acoustic Duo has been featured in many festivals including the King Biscuit Blues Festival, Merlefest, and the Chicago Blues Festival.
+Internationally, they have performed in Ireland, Belgium, Austria, Spain, and Israel.
 Other appearances include Blues in the Gorge in Corbett, Oregon, the Harvest Time Blues Festival in Monaghan, Ireland, Jacob’s Ladder Festival in Sea of Galilee, Israel, the Tel Aviv Blues Festival in Tel Aviv and Jerusalem, Israel, plus the Brooklyn Folk Festival in Brooklyn, New York.

 Publishing

-In 2017, Turner authored and edited a book entitled Piedmont Style Country Blues Guitar Basics, designed by Benedict Turner, and published by their company, Mudbone Watson Productions Inc. The easy-to-follow instruction guide contains Piedmont style blues arrangements for country blues guitar with audio files and lyrics for 23 tunes.
+In 2017, Turner authored and edited a book entitled Piedmont Style Country Blues Guitar Basics.
+The easy-to-follow instruction guide contains Piedmont style blues arrangements for Country Blues guitar with audio files and lyrics for 23 tunes.
 It is a curriculum, a course in understanding country blues guitar using various keys, tunings, timings, standard notation, tablature, chord charts, and fingerpicking techniques.
 This book has been acquired by the Library of Congress in Washington, D.C.